Digital labor

 Digital labor or digital labour refers to forms of labor mediated by digital technologies, typically performed through or enabled by internet platforms, software systems, and data infrastructures.
 It includes a wide range of activities such as data annotation, content moderation, clickwork, platform-mediated gig work, and user-generated content.
 While some forms of digital labor are formally compensated, many are informal, underpaid, or entirely unpaid, often blurring the boundaries between work and leisure.

 Digital labor plays a foundational role in the digital economy by supplying the human input needed to train artificial intelligence (AI), maintain online platforms, and generate monetizable content and data.
 Scholars from media studies, sociology, information science, and political economy have examined the ways in which digital infrastructures reshape labor, value creation, and power dynamics.
 The term raises questions about labor rights, algorithmic control, surveillance, and the commodification of human activity in a data-driven world.

 Definition and scope

 Digital labor encompasses diverse types of work that depend on digital platforms and infrastructures.
 It ranges from formalized gig work (e.g., food delivery or ride-hailing), to less visible or unpaid tasks, such as labeling images to train AI, moderating content, or generating engagement on social media platforms.
 These tasks are often governed by algorithms and platform policies, rather than traditional employment contracts.
+These tasks are also governed by what Mary.
+L Gray and Siddharth Suri term "ghost work," a paradox of automation where the more advanced a system appears, the more it relies on a hidden labor force to manage edge cases and data validation.
+Gray and Suri note that labor often occurs in environments where workers are isolated from one another.
+The labor is used to perform fragmented tasks necessary for these platforms to function.
+This work is frequently socially silenced to allow for tech conglomerates in the Global North to market their services as magic.
+However, the human intervention required to maintain this illusion remains unrecognized.

+Many scholars have discussed the emotional work of digital production.
+For instance, digital workers' exposure to inappropriate and explicit content can result in significant psychological trauma such as traumatic stress due to the graphic nature of the content they must moderate.